wellcomecollection/docs/rfcs/044-sierra-series/README.md

     This is present on ~60k bibs.

     The interesting subfields are $a (series statement) and $v (volume).
-    We will ignore the other subfields – either they're not useful for this work, or their use is likely an error on the original Sierra record.
+    We will ignore the other subfields – either they're not useful for this work, they're non-standard fields, or their use is likely an error on the original Sierra record.

 *   [**440 Series Statement.**](https://www.loc.gov/marc/bibliographic/bd440.html)
     For example: